gofireflyio/firefly-private-connector/README.md

 1. **Outbound Connection**: The connector establishes an SSH connection from your network to `firefly-relay.firefly.ai:22`
 2. **Certificate Authentication**: Uses SSH certificate-based authentication with certificates provided by Firefly
-3. **Reverse Tunnel**: Creates a reverse tunnel binding a remote port on Firefly's relay to a target service in your network
+3. **Reverse Tunnel**: Creates a reverse tunnel binding a remote port on Firefly's relay server
 4. **Private Integration Access**: After the relay is established, all private integrations such as on-premises VCS tools, private Terraform Enterprise instances, internal Kubernetes clusters, or other tools that store infrastructure state are accessed through this tunnel, allowing the Firefly platform to connect securely to your environment

 ### Technical Architecture